msdeep14/DeepDataBase/README.md

 Further modifications are done on linux

-For execution: Open directory MiniDatabase(branch:master) and on terminal
+For execution: Open directory DeepDatabase(branch:master) and on terminal

 1. Type **make**, it will compile the project.